haiiliin/abqpy/_sources/user/about/examples/read-output.rst.txt

 - Selects the von Mises invariant of deltaStress as the default field output variable.
 - Plots a contour plot of the result.

-The resulting contour plot is shown in Figure 1.
+The resulting contour plot is shown in :numref:`cmd-super`.

+.. _cmd-super:
 .. figure:: /images/cmd-super.png
     :width: 50%
     :align: center

-    Figure 1.
     The resulting contour plot.

 Use the following commands to retrieve the script and the output database that is read by the script: